The Department of Mathematical Sciences offers four majors:

 This faculty has many years of undergraduate teaching experience and all faculty members are committed to the proposition that undergraduate teaching matters.
 That is why they are at Lebanon Valley College.
 The faculty includes winners of various graduate school and LVC teaching awards.
 According to their interests, they are members of a variety of professional organizations including the American Mathematical Society, the Mathematical Association of America, the Association of Computing Machinery, the IEEE Computer Society, the National Council of Teachers of Mathematics, and the Society of Actuaries.

 Professors Yarnall and Fry are responsible for the Computer and Data Science Program.
-Professor Brewer directs the Actuarial Science Program.
-The entire faculty participates in teaching athematics major courses.
+Professor Brewer directs the Actuarial Science and Analytical Science programs.
+The entire faculty participates in teaching mathematics major courses.

 More than 90 percent of the students in the Department of Mathematical Sciences have won scholarships as part of the Lebanon Valley College merit scholarship program.
 The large size of the department allows students to establish friendships with others of similar interests.
 Mathematical science majors are leaders in all aspects of LVC life.
 They are found on many athletic teams, in drama productions, musical organizations, and student government.

-Actuarial science, computer science, and mathematics majors can accommodate a semester of study abroad and many students in the Department of Mathematical Sciences take advantage of the variety of study abroad programs offered by the College.
+Mathematical sciences majors can accommodate a semester of study abroad and many students in the department take advantage of the variety of study abroad programs offered by the College.
 Though there are fewer study abroad options for secondary education majors due to state-required course requirements, several short-term, faculty-led study abroad programs are available.